egedursun/bimod-lab/README.md

 ---

-- [X] Handling the negative balance and stopping transactions when required.
-Also, for adding negative balances (-123), there needs to be a validation to prevent.
-- [X] Rate limiting the usage for safety.
-- [X] Real media management with AWS S3 Storages (e.g. profile pictures, organization images, etc.)
+- [ ] Real media management with AWS S3 Storages (e.g. profile pictures, organization images, etc.)
 - [X] Partial page refresh for permission additions, since it is tiring.
 If it does not work, instead use forms to save and update
 - [ ] Integrating the Payment Gateway to get the payment done (for balance) + credit card safety / storage and usage
-- [ ] Real PostgreSQL DBMS integration.
 - [ ] Real E-mail SMTP integration.
-- [ ] HTTPS Configuration for the application + CORS configuration.
-- [ ] Deploy / DEBUG to PRODUCTION changes and possible updates for the better usage.
 - [ ] Privacy Policy and Terms of Service development & integration for the application.
 - [ ] Proper Documentation & tutorial, instructions (FAQ and Support) for the application.
 - [ ] Exclude the media from Git versioning (IMPORTANT!!)
 - [ ] Fix the main search bar for having correct redirection links.
 - [ ] Integrate paginations and global searches for the relevant pages.
-- [ ] Docker compose YAML file design.
-- [ ] GitHub work-flows for CI/CD and integration testing with the application on the cloud.
 - [ ] Development of the unit and integration tests for the application.